Meet our EGATEC Committee Members

 "EGATEC will provide a great opportunity to the gas industry’s managers and experts and to interested professionals to exchange expertise on priority technical and research topics on conventional and renewable gases.
 The event will allow creating valuable network to help accelerating the decarbonization of the sector in Europe."

-With more than 20 years of professional experience in the energy sector, Manuel Coxe held different technical and management positions before joining MARCOGAZ.
-Manuel worked for European associations and intergovernmental organisations, power utility companies and academia, spanning different countries, including Portugal, Germany, United Arab Emirates and Belgium.
+With more than 20 years of professional of experience in the energy sector, including competence in hydrogen, natural gas and power, Manuel has held different management and technical positions before joining MARCOGAZ.
+Previously, Manuel was Head of Unit at IRENA (International Renewable Energy Agency), Secretary General of Europex (European power exchanges), Secretary General a.i. at European electricity TSOs (currently named ENTSOE), grid operator at the Portuguese electricity and gas TSO and academic researcher on power electronics and motion control, spanning various countries, including Portugal, Germany, United Arab Emirates and Belgium.

 Head of Technology and Innovation Management, German Technical and Scientific Association for Gas and Water (DVGW)

 Frank Gröschl is with DVGW Deutscher Verein des Gas- und Wasserfaches, the GermanTechnical-Scientifical Association on Gas and Water with 3000 member companies, locatedin Bonn, Germany.
 He has 30 years experience in the energy business.
 Since 2010 he is Headof Technology and Innovation Management, responsible for the strategic and operative management of the DVGW research program.
 DVGW promotes gas and energy innovation ina growing renewable and climate neutral energy supply system.
 To integrate Hydrogen inGermany ́s energy system is a focal point in the actual research and development work ofDVGW.